-When people argue about whether intelligence declines with age, or whether experience can compensate for raw mental horsepower, they are almost always โ€” without knowing it โ€” arguing about the distinction between fluid and crystallized intelligence.
+When people argue about whether fluid vs crystallized intelligence declines with age, or whether experience can compensate for raw mental horsepower, they are almost always โ€” without knowing it โ€” arguing about one of the most important distinctions in cognitive science.
+Understanding what IQ actually measures begins with understanding that intelligence is not a single thing.

-This distinction, first proposed by psychologist Raymond Cattell in the 1940s and developed further with John Horn, is one of the most practically useful ideas in all of cognitive science.
-It explains why a 25-year-old can often outperform a 55-year-old on a logic puzzle but the 55-year-old runs circles around them in their professional domain.
+This distinction, first proposed by psychologist Raymond Cattell in the 1940s and developed further with John Horn, explains why a 25-year-old can often outperform a 55-year-old on a logic puzzle but the 55-year-old runs circles around them in their professional domain.
 It explains why some cognitive abilities peak in your twenties and others keep growing into your sixties.
 And it has direct implications for how you should invest your cognitive development at different life stages.

 What Fluid Intelligence Is